Joacodef/Mammo_RAG_and_Fine-tune/scripts/training/README.md

       --partition-dir data/processed/train-50
     ```

-3.  **Output**: The script will create a structured output directory for each trained model, for instance: `output/models/bert-base-cased/train-50/sample-1/`, containing the model weights, tokenizer files, and configuration.
+3.  **Output**: The script will create a unique, timestamped directory for the entire run.
+Each trained model sample will be saved within this directory.
+For example: `output/models/ner/train-50/20240820_143000/sample-1/`, containing the model weights, tokenizer files, and a copy of the training configuration.

 -----